-Catalina Airport Loop Trail is a 2.8 mile lightly trafficked loop trail located near Avalon, CA that features beautiful wild flowers and is good for all skill levels.
+Catalina Airport Loop Trail is a 2.8 mile lightly trafficked loop trail located near Avalon, California that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.

 A nice easy loop trail for people who visit the airport, with great views of Black Jack Mountain and Cottonwood Canyon As its name implies, this hike loops around the perimeter of the airport.
 This is a nice easy trail for people who visit the airport using the Wildlands Express Service or if you are looking for a break on the Trans Catalina Trail.
 It takes you past the ponds on the north side of the airport and the Soapstone Quarry.
 There are great views of Black Jack Mountain above, and Cottonwood Canyon below.
 Plus, be sure to stop by and enjoy lunch at the DC-3 Gifts & Grill after your stroll.